A Step-By-Step guide to the coded SEO on a single web page or post.

 META LOCATION: This section is mostly for the Google maps and Google local listings but it’s a really cool – optional feature.
 It’s a must-have if you are a brick-and-mortar business, especially with a storefront.
 This part is completely self-explanatory.

 That’s it.
 Pretty painless right?
 The basics of the “coded” SEO for a single web page are outlines and you can simply cut/past.
 The code looks pretty intimidating at first, but it’s easy when it’s broken down.
-See attached .txt document for text you can cut and paste into your own site.

 Check back for the section covering on-page SEO, including the URL, Headline, basic text and images.

 - Engineering a Table From 1000 Ft of Denim and 20 Gal of Epoxy [VIDEO] - November 7, 2023